mattgiguere/mattgiguere.github.io/_posts/2015-03-12-running-mpi-python-code-on-yale-omega.md

 Now comes the fun stuff.
 All jobs submitted for processing need to be wrapped in a shell script.
 Before you do anything else, create a test script and see if it works.
 The sample script on the HPC site is out of date and results in error messages.
-Here's a sample script that works (as of March 12, 2015):
+Below is a sample script that works (as of March 12, 2015).

+Contents of `my_test_script.sh`:
 {% highlight sh %}
 #!/bin/bash